 Aretha Franklin is not only the definitive female soul singer of the 1960s but also one of the most influential and important voices in the history of popular music.
 She will be at the Riverside Theater in Milwaukee on Friday, June 3.

 Since February, employees at Voigt Music Center in Janesville have hosted weekly sessions that allow musicians of any age or ability to play music together.
 The lighted stage was set up with mics, amps and instruments on which artists could shred.

 The Avenue Bar operated for decades as a classic supper club on Madison's East Washington Avenue.
 Food Fight Restaurant Group took over the operation in 2011, renovating it and reopening it as The Avenue Club and the Bubble Up Bar.

 This is a listing of local night spots featuring live entertainment.
 Call the Gazette at 608-755-8258, or fax your listing to 608-755-8349 by 5 p.m.
 Tuesday.
 There is no charge.
 Scheduling changes do occur, so when in doubt, contact the venue before you head out to see a band.

-A fast look at some of the events going on in our area this week.
+A fast look at a few of the events going on in the area this week.

 At 7 p.m.
 Sunday, May 15, the Chancel Choir of Delavan United Church of Christ and the choir of Our Redeemer Lutheran Church and School will join together for the fourth annual choir festival.